Learning to live with stocks

 Millennials have it easy; they have time on their side.

 40- and 50-somethings striving to fund their golden years do not.

 Young investors should likely go as high as 100% in equities in order to maximize their long-term returns.

 Middle-aged investors should consider doing the same.
 This is because typically and historically over many years of investing, idle cash is a loser to inflation; cash sitting around over long periods of time earns less than bonds; bonds earn less than stocks do.

 I suspect the future is very similar although even equity returns will probably be lower long-term than they are today.

 How can you learn to live with stocks?

-- Embrace bear markets – consider a falling market like a shopping sale.
+1. Embrace bear markets – consider a falling market like a shopping sale.
 Everyone likes deals.
 Consider a falling market like getting a deal.
 Stocks that used to cost more may now cost less thanks to a falling market.
 When the markets fall, go shopping.
 Get your goods on sale.
-Consider a Robo Advisor to help you train your investing brain.

-- Buy boring – consider boring investments.
+3. When in doubt, buy boring – consider boring investments.
 People will bank.
 People will use electricity.
 People will heat and cool their homes.
 People will need healthcare.
 People need to eat.
 Own investments that won’t go out of style without a huge fight or without a massive shift in our economy.
 This means owning banks, utilities, a few pipeline or energy companies, healthcare companies or stocks in the consumer staples sector.
 Don’t want to own individual stocks?
 No problem – index invest and own ‘em all at once.
-Again, leverage a Robo Advisor to help you select indexed Exchange Traded Funds.

 What are your plans to hold stocks in your portfolio long-term?